 The Logic of the Trinity Prevailed

-A few golfers argued that Constantine’s counting was faulty but he silenced them with indisputable trinitarian logic!
+Some golfers argued that Constantine’s counting was faulty but he silenced them with indisputable trinitarian logic!
 The emperor proclaimed that three strokes in play equaled one stroke in scoring!
-He said there was no difference between three strokes and one stroke since they were all of the same essence.
+He said there was no difference between three strokes playing and one stroke scoring since they were all of the same essence.
 Therefore his nine strokes were actually just three strokes and did anyone want to argue about it?
 It’s pretty hard to argue with that kind of logic!
 A unitary score subsists in a plurality of strokes and these must not be confounded or distinguished.
 It was all very reminiscent of the arguments that held sway in Nicea.

 Some players foolishly insisted that one stroke equals one stroke and that the meaning of one is simply one.
 Not surprisingly this caused them to be banned from play and their scorecards were burned and taken out of circulation.
 Those who persisted in their contrary ways were removed from the course and never seen again.
 Players who wisely supported the emperor were hailed as true champions of golf and also enjoyed imperial favor.